Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 /s, loop-suppressed) is consistent with the SSM prediction

-of suppressed rst-order EM coupling.
-We caution that the Fermi-LAT signal remains at
+of suppressed first-order EM coupling.
+We caution that the Fermi-LAT signal remains at 2.8

 The cosmological abundance ratio